darkrelics/eidolon-engine/documentation/deployment-rework-plan.md

 Complete replacement of the existing monolithic deployment system with a clean, modular architecture focused on simplicity and maintainability.

-## Status: Phase 1 COMPLETE - DynamoDB Stack Deployed and Battle-Tested
+## Status: Phase 5 COMPLETE - Lambda Stack Deployed

 ### Phase 1 Completed Work